stat545ubc-2023/mda-jstet/milestone_2.md

 <!-------------------------- Start your work below ---------------------------->

-**Research Question**: Does the existence of a root barrier have an influence on diameter?
+**Research Question**: Does the existance of a root barrier have an influence on diameter?

 **Variable of interest**: diameter